Submitted by Brenda Meadows, owner

 Once upon a time there lived four lovely sisters.
 The two oldest talked about grown up things like boys, while the two youngest spent hours outside in the creek and on rainy days they were inside playing shop.
 The older sister liked to arrange the store while the younger sister kept tally on a chalk board as she rang up customers.

 When Jeanie and I weren’t playing shop, the four of us sisters waited all year long for the mother of all holidays, Christmas.
 We would tear into our gifts hoping for the magical items we had asked Santa for.
 Of course there were toys, sweets and well, practical items too.
-Granny Hoff always sent us the practical gifts. … Read more
+Granny Hoff always sent us the practical gifts.
+Every year we knew she would refresh our panty drawer … Read more